-The production Atom :: ( Disjunction ) evaluates as follows:
+The production Atom :: (Disjunction) evaluates as follows:

-- 1. Evaluate Disjunction to obtain a Matcher m. - 2.
-Let parenIndex be the number of left capturing parentheses in the entire regular expression that occur to the left of this production expansion's initial left parenthesis.
-This is the total number of times the Atom :: (Disjunction) production is expanded prior to this production's Atom plus the total number of - Atom :: (Disjunction) production is expanded prior to this production's Atom plus the total number of Atom :: (Disjunction) productions enclosing this Atom. - 3.
+- 1. Evaluate Disjunction to obtain a Matcher m. - Let parenIndex be the number of left capturing parentheses in the entire regular expression that occur to the left of this production expansion's initial left parenthesis.
+This is the total number of times the Atom :: (Disjunction) production is expanded prior to this production's Atom plus the total number of Atom :: (Disjunction) productions enclosing this Atom. - 3.
 Return an internal Matcher closure that takes two arguments, a State x and a Continuation c, and performs the following steps: - 1.
 Create an internal Continuation closure d that takes one State argument y and performs the following steps: - 1.
 Let cap be a fresh copy of y's captures internal array. - 2.
 Let xe be x's endIndex. - 3.
 Let ye be y's endIndex. - 4.
 Let s be a fresh String whose characters are the characters of Input at positions xe (inclusive) through ye (exclusive). - 5.
 Set cap[parenIndex+1] to s. - 6.
 Let z be the State (ye, cap). - 7.
 Call c(z) and return its result. - 2.
 Call m(x, d) and return its result.